-There are many types of drums, including snare drum, tom-tom, bass drum, tympani, conga drums, bongo drums, etc. There are also auxiliary instruments that fit into the drum/percussion family, including cymbals, gongs, mallet instruments (such as xylophone, marimba and vibraphone), tambourine, cowbell - the list goes on.
+There are many types of drums, including snare drum, tom-tom, bass drum, tympani, conga drums, bongo drums.
+There are also auxiliary instruments that fit into the drum/percussion family, including cymbals, gongs, mallet instruments (such as xylophone, marimba and vibraphone), tambourine and cowbell.

-Drums are very dynamic instruments and there are many ways to produce sound, including hitting the drums with a stick (there are many varieties) or with your hands.
+Drums are very dynamic instruments and there are many ways to produce sound, including hitting the drums with a stick (there are many varieties) or with hands.